We Are the Dynamite

-We Are the Dynamite is the debut studio album by Welsh post-hardcore band the Blackout, released on 1 October 2007 by Fierce Panda Records, their final release on the label.
+We Are the Dynamite is the debut studio album by Welsh rock band the Blackout, released on 1 October 2007 by Fierce Panda Records, their final release on the label.
 The album sold 12,000 copies in its first week of release.
 The singles released from the album were "The Beijing Cocktail" and "It's High Tide Baby!", with the latter single featuring guest vocals from Ian Watkins of Lostprophets.